korn3r/parpg/README.md

 - Here and there random sleep used to make it even less predictable.
 I used microseconds, so it wont be noticable unless you will try to generate some password with 1000+ length.
 - Default parameters are: length - 15, numbers to put in password - 3, special symbols to put -3.
 - Default parameters could be overriden by using switches when executing script or just simply by edititng script yourself.
 - !!!
 By default script do not use symbols "!", "@" and "$" for generation.
-I decided that those are to common.. you can override this behavior by adding switch "-nor".
+I decided that those are too common.. you can override this behavior by adding switch "-nor".

 Command line options: